 Few would argue electric vehicles aren’t without their faults – they’re often expensive, take time to charge, etc. Their positive effect on the environment, however, is rarely brought into question.

 The presence of an electric-powered battery in lieu of an internal combustion engine allows these cars to roam the roadways without producing any harmful tailpipe emissions.
 But between manufacturing, charging and recycling them, these batteries may not be as green as they seem.
 It begs the question: Are electric car batteries bad for the environment?

 Let’s follow an electric car battery through its life cycle to see where it’s helping the environment and where it’s not.

 This water-intensiveness is problematic for several reasons, including its potential to contaminate the water supply.
 Further complicating the issue is the location of these mines, many of which are found in desert regions of Australia and China.
 More than half of the Earth’s lithium supply, however, is in the Lithium Triangle, spanning Andean Mountain sections of Argentina, Bolivia and Chile.
 The area is one of the driest places on the globe and lithium mining consumes as much as 65% of the region’s water, according to the United Nations.

 Lithium isn’t the only potentially hazardous electric vehicle battery material.
-The process of mining for cobalt, nearly 70% of which is done in the Democratic Republic of Congo, produces hazardous byproducts that can toxify the environment.
+The process of mining for cobalt, the majority of which is done in the Democratic Republic of Congo, produces hazardous byproducts that can toxify the environment.
 Cobalt mine sites often contain sulphur, which generate sulfuric acid when exposed to air and water.
 This process wreaks havoc on rivers, streams and aquatic life, creating damage that can last for hundreds of years, according to the United Nations.

 Because of methods required to mine for its raw materials, and their subsequent environmental effects, battery production is likely the most environmentally damaging stage in the manufacturing of electric vehicles.
 Research by the European Environment Agency found batteries alone account for 10% to 75% of the energy and 10% to 70% of the greenhouse gas emissions resulting from the entire production of the vehicle.